5 Ways to Get Feature Adoption Right

-While your feature adoption rate may signal various problems, the number it gives you cannot lead you to a definitive answer.
+While you can identify several issues when you measure feature adoption, the number it gives you cannot lead you to a definitive answer on where the problem lies.
 To reach an accurate conclusion, you should go directly to your customers and ask them their opinions regarding your new feature.

 You can best take qualitative and quantitative feedback from users via surveys.